Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Related Work

 \section{Related Work}

 Formal methods have been widely investigated for mobile navigation [\cite{kress2011correct, raman2015reactive, Jonathan15, Sadigh-RSS-16}].
 The authors in [\cite{kloetzer2010automatic}] proposed an automated computational framework for decentralized communications and control of a team of mobile robots from global task specifications.
 This work suffers from high computational complexity and does not address reactive response to environmental changes.
 To alleviate the computational burden, the work in [\cite{wongpiromsarn2012receding}] proposed a receding-horizon based hierarchical framework that reduced the complex synthesis problem to a set of significantly smaller problems with a shorter horizon.
 An autonomous vehicle navigation process is simulated in the presence of exogenous disturbances.
 Provable correctness is an important property of temporal logic based control and planning approaches.
 The work of [\cite{kress2009temporal}] allows mobile robots to react to the environment in real time and guarantees the provable correctness of controllers.
 The approach proposed in [\cite{liu2013synthesis}] extended controller synthesis with guaranteed-correctness to nonlinear switched systems and designed a reactive mechanism in response to an adversarial environment at runtime.
 Given a high-level discrete controller encoding reactive task behaviors, the work in [\cite{decastro2015synthesis}] designed low-level controllers to guarantee the correctness of a high-level controller.
-However, all of the work above is applied to 2D-world mobile robots, which have simple dynamics unlike our focus on underactuated and hybrid legged robots.
-In particular, task and motion planning for bipedal or multi-limb robots requires to reason about contact-based dynamics which do not present in mobile robots.
+More recently, the work of [\cite{duperret2020towards}] solves a formal discrete leaping navigation problem of legged robots to reach a goal set while in the interim reactively avoiding a set of obstacle states.
+However, all of the work above is applied to 2D-world mobile robots or a single-leg hopper, which have simple dynamics unlike our focus on underactuated and hybrid legged robots.
+Although the recent works in [\cite{warnke2020towards, kulgod2020temporal, gu2021reactive}] explore the use of temporal-logic-based formal methods to solve bipedal robot navigation problems, the studied environments are well structured such as level ground or mild rough terrain with stairs.
+In addition, contact sequence planning for bipedal robots is straightforward due to the unique option of alternating two legs for contact.
+Formal-method-based planning for multi-limb robots, such as the one in this paper, requires to consider highly confined environment constraints and contact sequence planning which do not present in grounded mobile or bipedal walking robots.